Harvard Students Launch Resistance School to Combat President Trump

 Resistance School organizers — a group of Harvard graduate students — said a couple hundred people participated in the first lesson in person at the Ivy League campus in Boston on Wednesday, while about 15,000 people of all ages tuned in via livestream from 50 states and 20 countries.
 They estimated the total participation was even larger because students were encouraged to host watch parties in groups.

 The school — which is offering lessons on mobilizing activists and sustaining long-term resistance — has inspired comparisons to Dumbledore's Army, the student group that united against Voldemort in the Harry Potter series.
 Breen said he is embracing the comparison as long as it means the school's message is resonating with people.
 The group also reached out to Harry Potter author J.K.
-Rowling, a vocal Trump critic, to invite her to participate, but haven't heard back yet.
+Rowling, a vocal Trump critic, to invite her to participate, but they haven't heard back yet.

 “It feels like the start of something quite significant," said Harvard Kennedy School lecturer Tim McCarthy, who describes himself as both a Resistance School student and teacher.
 "I told the students last night that I haven’t felt this kind of energy on campus in a while."